DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 They've given the following reason for cancelling the interview:

-> You contacted us to say you didn't want to apply for this course any more.
+> You contacted us to say you didn’t want to apply for this course any more.

 Contact ((provider)) if you have any questions.